guyroutledge/SassGrid/readme.md

-# Compass/SASS Fluid Grid Generator
+# SASS Fluid Grid Generator

 ## What is this?

 A fluid grid is a great starting point for building responsive websites but transforming pixels into percentages can sometimes be a bit of a head-scratcher.
-There are plenty of online grid generators but this is pure CSS and dynamic, thanks to the power of Compass/SASS mixins.
+There are plenty of online grid generators but this is pure CSS and dynamic, thanks to the power of Sass mixins.

 ## How does it work?

-Just add "scss/_grid.scss" to a Compass/SASS project, call the mixin, compile your stylesheet and you're done.
-You only need to write 1 line of code and Compass does all the magic for you:
+Just add "scss/_grid.scss" to a Compass/Sass project, call the mixin, compile your stylesheet and you're done.
+You only need to write 1 line of code and Sass does all the magic for you:

 	@include generate-grid($_cols, $_width, $_gutters, [$_grid_wrapper])